State

 Skipping

-By default, a Source is allowed to skip stale in-flight updates.
+By default, a Source is allowed to skip stale in-flight propagation.

 That is usually what you want for UI state.
-If a newer value arrives before an older one finishes propagating, Doors prefers getting the UI to the latest useful state instead of insisting that every intermediate value must be rendered.
+If a newer value arrives before an older one finishes propagating, Doors prefers getting the UI to the latest useful state instead of insisting that every intermediate value must finish syncing.

 Rules